pnlnum/pnl/README.md

 Some useful variables to modify the behaviour of cmake.

-- `-DCMAKE_BUILD_TYPE`: Release OR Debug.
+- `-DCMAKE_BUILD_TYPE=Release/Debug`.
 Default is Debug.
 Choose Debug for building a development release without optimization and with debugging symbols.
 Choose Release for building an optimized version.

 - `-DPNL_INSTALL_PREFIX`: the path where to install the library.
 Default is to use the building directory as the installation prefix.

+- `-DBUILD_SHARED_LIBS=ON/OFF`.
+Default is ON.
+If ON, PNL is built as a shared library and if OFF as a static library.

-- `-DLAPACK_LIBRARIES`: full path of a Lapack library (not just its directory).
+- `-DLAPACK_LIBRARIES`: full path to a Lapack library (not just its directory).
 Lapack is detected automatically but the user can specify a particular library.

-- `-DBLAS_LIBRARIES`: full path of a Blas library (not just its directory).
+- `-DBLAS_LIBRARIES`: full path to a Blas library (not just its directory).
 Blas is detected automatically but the user can specify a particular library. **Note that you must specify both `BLAS_LIBRARIES` and `LAPACK_LIBRARIES` or none of them.**

 - `-DUSE_MPI`: ON/OFF.
 Default is ON.
 If ON, build the MPI bindings.